Crazysenuuu/Crazysenuuu/README.md

 - 🇱🇰 Based in Sri Lanka
 - 🎓 Student at ICET
 - 🧠 Interested in AI, distributed systems, and software architecture
-- ⚡ Built a macOS widget just to check my SIM card balance without opening an app

 ---